Garage Apartments: How to Find Them in 2025

 How Much Do Garage Apartments Cost?

-When garages are attached, that additional convenience is generally factored into higher rent prices, starting around $200 up to several hundred dollars more than comparable units without garages.
+When garages are attached, the additional convenience is generally factored into higher rent prices, starting around $200 and increasing to several hundred dollars more than comparable units without garages.

 How to Find Apartments with Garages

-The different apartments types we discussed above are key to finding the right place.
+Understanding the different types of garage apartments is key to finding the home you want.
 For instance, some people only want private garages.
-In those cases, their options are
+In those cases, their options are:

 • A coach house or townhouse style layout in which the garage is attached, often immediately below the residence.